anjapago/AnalyzeAccountability/_posts/2019-05-15-Visualizations.markdown

-From these results it shows that some categories are very close together and overlapping, and some are more distinct.
-Some improvements could be made to the pre-processing including using n-grams and lemmas instead of stemming.
+These results can be used to get an intuition of what the labels have captured in the data.
+It can give an idea how similar the topics are, by how much their circles are overlapping.
+It can alse give insights about wich words best categorize that topic.
+From these results it shows that some of the labelled categories are very close together and overlapping, and some of the smaller ones are more distinct.

+This plot can also be used to visually inspect the effects of the pre-processing.
+It can be seen that some improvements could be made to the pre-processing including using n-grams and using lemmas instead of stemming during tokenization.